TheSethRose/Grok3-Tunnel/README.md

 # Grok3 Tunnel

-A self-hosted API tunnel that provides access to Grok3 through a simple REST interface.
+An unofficial (self-hosted) API tunnel that provides access to Grok3 through a simple REST interface.

 ## ⚠️ Important Disclaimer